 This leads to a kind of \textit{topological} $e$-dependence; the loop integral still "remembers" that there was a directional dependence, but "it forgets" the concrete space-like direction into which the $e$ pointed.
-This "topological memory" corresponds to the breakdown of Haag duality in QED.
+This "topological memory" of the Wilson loop corresponds to the breakdown of Haag duality in QED.

 One may picture this situation in terms of a semi-infinite \textit{cylinder} formed by parallel space-like lines in the $e$ direction which emanate from the points on the Wilson loop and extend to infinity.
 By $\rho $ -regularization one can convert the circle into a torus, in which case the wall of the cylinder has a finite thickness and the Wilson loop integral represents a well defined operator to be used in localization arguments.
 The semi-infinite cylinder is the covariant substitute of the surface and the deformation of the latter corresponds to the Lorentz transformation of the former.
 A magnetic loop which passes through the electric Wilson loop has to penetrate the cylinder wall somewhere.
-As before, an infinite extended magnetic flux corresponds to a loop which closes at infinity.
+An infinite extended magnetic flux corresponds to a loop which closes at infinity.

-This constructions of a regularized Wilson loop, using a massless string-local vector potential in Hilbert space, leads to an elegant concrete realization of an operator which is in $\mathcal{A(T}^{\prime })^{\prime }$ but not in $\mathcal{A(T)}$.
-Whereas the perturbation theory of the gauge invariant S-matrix and the local observables are correctly described, \textit{the gauge-invariant Wilson loop defined in terms of the point-like vector potential of gauge theory fails to account for the breakdown of Haag duality and the closely related Aharonov-Bohm effect }(see below); the topological property is lost in gauge theory.
-This was well-known to the authors of \cite{LRT}.
+This constructions of a regularized Wilson loop using a massless string-local vector potential in Hilbert space leads to an elegant concrete realization of an operator which is in $\mathcal{A(T}^{\prime })^{\prime }$ but not in $\mathcal{A(T)}$.
+On the other hand \textit{the gauge-invariant Wilson loop defined in terms of the point-like vector potential of gauge theory fails to account for the breakdown of Haag duality and the closely related Aharonov-Bohm effect }(see below); the topological property is lost in gauge theory.
+This was well-known to the authors of \cite{LRT} and for this reason they avoided the use of point-local gauge potentials.
 In the present formalism the vector potentials "live" in the same Hilbert space as the field strengths.